cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

 Part four: Translating IR to x86-64 machine code
 ------------------------------------------------

-So, we have translated Python bytecode to IR and we have done some optimizations on it.
+So, we have translated Python bytecode to our IR and we have done some optimizations on it.
 We are finally ready to assemble it to machine code!

 Our approach will be to write an assembler class that emits instructions.
-If we use the same name for the emitter methods as in the IR code, and use the same signature for all, then we can just blindly assemble the whole IR in a short
+If we use the same name for the emitter methods as in the IR, and use the same signature for all, then we can just blindly assemble the whole IR in a short
 loop: